NaitLee/Cat-Printer/development.md

 For Android, GNU/Linux is required, though.

 The Android version is built with [python-for-android](https://python-for-android.readthedocs.io/en/latest/).
-In our case it's **NOT** something easy, don't go blindly if you don't want to waste your time.
+In our case it's complicated, don't go blindly if you don't want to waste your time.
 There are too many hacks to be done, before and after.
 Let me summarize them later...
 By the way, feel free to look at file `dev-diary.txt`